prismz/aurinstall/README.md

 # aurinstall
 A simple AUR helper written in Python.
-No longer updated as often since I switched to Debian.

 ## **Installation**:
 download the script, and run it once with "aurinstall update".
 It should copy itself to /usr/bin automatically.